0xHexE/keycloak-hasura-connector/README.md

 ## Kubernates

-You can use the postgres chart to deploy the postgres to kubernates.
-You can convert the docker-compose into kubernates file using the kompose
+You can use the Postgres chart to deploy the Postgres to Kubernates.
+You can convert the docker-compose into Kubernates file using the Kompose